gravitional/note/hep/src/tikz-feynman.md

 /graph drawing/spring layout= <string> (no default)
 ```

-Uses Hu’s spring layout as implemented by Pohlmann.
+Uses Hu"s spring layout as implemented by Pohlmann.
 This models each edge as springs and attempts to spread everything out as much as possible.
 This is the default layout.

-**note:** spring: 弹簧；发条
+**note:** spring: 弹簧; 发条

 ```tikz
 \feynmandiagram [nodes=circle, small, horizontal=c to d] {